 By submitting work to the Journal of Digital Pedagogy, authors grant the Journal a non-exclusive license to:

-- Publish: First publish the article in the Journal of Digital Pedagogy.
+- Publish: Publish the article for the first time in the Journal of Digital Pedagogy.

-- Distribute: Distribute the published article in the Journal’s print and electronic formats.
+- Distribute: Distribute the published article in the Journal’s electronic format (JDP follows a digital-only publication model).

-- Archive: Make the article available in the Journal’s online archives.
+- Archive: Archive the article in the Journal’s online archives and associated repositories (e.g. OpenAIRE, Zenodo).

-- Index: Allow indexing of the article by relevant academic databases and search engines.
+- Index: Permit indexing of the article by relevant academic databases and search engines.

 - Promote: Use the article in promotional materials for the Journal.